-Hello, thi s is Is this the e (name of residence / business) at (telephone number) ?
-NorthRiv er is responding to a (potential) emergency at (location) in your area. in no danger at this time.
-All efforts are being made to resolve the problem and this phone call is iform you and provide you with an early notification. Το help ι us understand and your immediate needs we need to know: How ma ny people are at your location now?
-Adults Children Do you v wish to leave your residence at this time? lf Yes Please travel in a north / east / south / west direction to our reception centre located at: lf No Please standby for further contact.
-Please do not use your telephone for outgoing calls as this may prevent us from contacting you with updated information or when the problem has been eliminated. lf you ha If you have urgent questions, please contact NorthRiver at (telephone number) .
-Thank you for your cooperation.
+Hello, this o, this is(your name)calling from NorthRiver Midstream.
+Is this the (name of residence / business) at (telephone number) ?
+NorthRive er is responding to a (potential) emergency at in your area.
+You are in no danger at this time.
+All efforts are being made to resolve the problem and this phone call is only to inform you and provide you with an early notification.
+To help u s understand and your immediate needs we need to know: How mar ny people are at your location now?
+Adults Children Do you v vish to leave your residence at this time?
+If Yes Please travel in a north / east / south / west direction to our reception centre located at: If No Please standby for further contact.
+Please do not use your telephone for outgoing calls as this may prevent us from contacting you with updated information or when the problem has been eliminated.
+If you have urgent questions, please contact NorthRiver at(telephone number) Thank you for your cooperation.